Monty Hall: Personal life

 On September 28, 1947, Hall married Marilyn Doreen Plottel (May 17, 1927 – June 5, 2017); the two had been introduced by a mutual cousin, Norman Shnier, the previous year.
 They later became United States citizens.
-They had three children: Tony Award–winning actress Joanna Gleason; Sharon Hall Kessler, president of Endemol Shine Studios; and Richard Hall, an Emmy Award–winning television producer.
+They had three children: Tony Award–winning actress Joanna Gleason; Sharon Hall Kessler, a former producer and now an executive at Marcus/Glass Entertainment, which acquired Hatos-Hall Productions in 2021, including Let's Make a Deal, allowing the show to return to family control; and Richard Hall, an Emmy Award–winning television producer.
 Monty and Marilyn lived in Beverly Hills, California, from 1962 until their deaths; Marilyn died four months before her husband.

 Death

 Hall died from heart failure on September 30, 2017, at his home in Beverly Hills a little over a month after his 96th birthday.
 He was interred at Hillside Memorial Park Cemetery on October 3.

+On October 6, 2017, an episode of the current Let's Make a Dealon CBS hosted by Wayne Brady paid tribute to Hall with this opening said by Brady.

+"Last week, we lost the creator and the original host of Let's Make a Deal, Mr. Monty Hall.
+Now, we all know that Monty was a great host, but he was a great man as well, in every single sense of the word.
+He was a philanthropist who raised hundreds of millions of dollars for charities and, even more important than his charitable work, he was a family man.
+He loved his family.
+Monty made everyone feel special.
+He was an inspiration to people that he'd meet on the street.
+He was an inspiration to myself and everyone here on the set of Let's Make a Deal.
+He would come by, he'd visit us, we'd laugh and it was absolute magic.
+He absolutely loved the show, this show, which he created 54 years ago.
+So today, we're celebrating his memory with this episode and we're gonna do what we know that Monty would want us to do: we're gonna have fun, we're gonna make deals, and we're gonna change lives.
+Monty, we're gonna celebrate your legacy and this show is for you.
+Thank You!"